AT Protocol: Relays and the firehose

-App Views
+AppViews

-App Views, analogous to current-day social networking services, are end-user platforms and services within the protocol that consume, process, and deliver data from the relay to user clients in response to queries from users' PDSes.
+AppViews, analogous to current-day social networking services, are end-user platforms and services within the protocol that consume, process, and deliver data from the relay to user clients in response to queries from users' PDSes.
 They utilize network-wide information from the firehose, such as posts, likes, follows, and replies, to create customized user experiences within their clients.

-The design of App Views within the protocol allows for significant variation in implementation.
-App Views can implement invite systems, custom algorithms, alternative clients, varying monetization and content moderation strategies, and off-protocol services.
-Despite these differences, all App Views operate from the same data sourced from the firehose.
-This architecture reduces the computational load and storage requirements of App Views, and prevents user lock-in by enabling users to easily switch between App Views while retaining their posts, follows, likes, etc.
+The design of AppViews within the protocol allows for significant variation in implementation.
+AppViews can implement invite systems, custom algorithms, alternative clients, varying monetization and content moderation strategies, and off-protocol services.
+Despite these differences, all AppViews operate from the same data sourced from the firehose.
+This architecture reduces the computational load and storage requirements of AppViews, and prevents user lock-in by enabling users to easily switch between AppViews while retaining their posts, follows, likes, etc.

-The largest App View on the protocol is currently Bluesky, although other App Views, such as WhiteWind (a long-form blogging platform), Frontpage (a Hacker News-style social news website) and Smoke Signal (an RSVP management service) are also available within the protocol.
+The largest AppView on the protocol is currently Bluesky, although other AppViews, such as Blacksky (a project supporting Black social media users), Frontpage (a Hacker News-style social news website) and Smoke Signal (an RSVP management service) are also available within the protocol.

 Lexicons

-All posts within the AT Protocol follow a specific global schema language called a lexicon to support different service and platform modalities.
-App Views within the protocol have the flexibility to define their own unique lexicons, or utilize existing ones.
+All records and XRPC calls within the AT Protocol follow a specific global schema language called a lexicon to support different service and platform modalities.
+AppViews within the protocol have the flexibility to define their own unique lexicons, or utilize existing ones.

-This approach allows App Views to create custom lexicons that are tailored to their specific use case while maintaining compatibility with the broader network.
-As an example, records displayed in an App View focused on microblogging would likely use a different lexicon than one focused on video-sharing, as their content types require different sets of attributes.
+This approach allows AppViews to create custom lexicons that are tailored to their specific use case while maintaining compatibility with the broader network.
+As an example, records displayed in an AppView focused on microblogging would likely use a different lexicon than one focused on video-sharing, as their content types require different sets of attributes.

-However, App Views can also choose to serve content using lexicons defined by other App Views, even if the content was originally posted elsewhere in the network.
-For example, a new microblogging App View could choose to serve previously posted content using the lexicon defined by an established competitor, enabling them to provide novel features and services while maintaining compatibility with existing content.
+However, AppViews can also choose to serve content using lexicons defined by other AppViews, even if the content was originally posted elsewhere in the network.
+For example, a new microblogging AppView could choose to serve previously posted content using the lexicon defined by an established competitor, enabling them to provide novel features and services while maintaining compatibility with existing content.

-This schema design is intended to eliminate user lock-in and foster user-centric innovation by forcing App Views to differentiate themselves through unique user experiences and additional functionality, rather than relying on exclusive access to content.
+This schema design is intended to eliminate user lock-in and foster user-centric innovation by forcing AppViews to differentiate themselves through unique user experiences and additional functionality, rather than relying on exclusive access to content.

 Lexicons are referenced within records using Namespaced Identifiers (NSIDs), which consist of a domain authority in reverse domain-name order, followed by an arbitrary name segment.
-For example, com.appview.foo is a valid NSID, where com.appview is the domain authority, and foo is the name segment.
+For example, com.example.foo is a valid NSID, where com.example is the domain authority, and foo is the name segment.

-The most popular lexicon in the protocol, app.bsky, defines Bluesky's microblogging schema.
+The most popular record lexicon in the protocol, app.bsky, defines Bluesky's microblogging schema.
+The com.atproto lexicon for XRPC calls is used for endpoints that should be widely adopted across services and is referenced in the specification.